xmagickit/Team4-SheCanGitIt/README.md

 | USE_AWS | True |<br>
 Heroku needs three additional files in order to deploy properly.<br>
 requirements.txt<br>

 Procfile<br>

+To cater for the needs of the async messaging function in the app, instead of using a gunicorn-based process type declaration (typically web: gunicorn team_4.wsgi:application), which can't handle web sockets, the declaration we used calls daphne, a similar application to gunicorn, whose advantage in this case is that it can deal with websockets very well.

+The line in the Procfile that launches the app after deployment is therefore "web: daphne -b 0.0.0.0 -p $PORT team_4.asgi:application".

 runtime.txt<br>
 You can install this project's requirements (where applicable) using:<br>
 pip3 install -r requirements.txt<br>